Bug report #16020

 As noted there is no issue with displaying existing records that have their <type> set to the same value.
 This has allowed me to work around the problem by opening the project in a VM running 2.16 in order to re-enter the <type> field values.

-#1 Updated by Patrick Dunford almost 3 years ago
+#1 Updated by Patrick Dunford over 4 years ago

 So I'm seeing this adding new records to just about any table that has a field which has two things to it